linea-it/pz-compute/doc/pz-build-hats.md

 --fast-path-size-mb=<larger_limit_for_local_testing>
 ```

+With `--use-hats-import`, the HDF5-to-parquet staging phase is also distributed
+with Dask.
+Each Dask task converts one matching input/output HDF5 pair into
+summary parquet and, unless disabled, full PDF parquet.
+The same Dask client is
+then reused by `hats-import`.

-## hats-import With Local Dask
+## Dask Staging and hats-import With Local Dask

-Force `hats-import` locally by setting the fast-path threshold to zero:
+Force the Dask path locally by setting the fast-path threshold to zero:

 ```bash
 pz-build-hats \